How can you finish what you started when day to day tasks keep interrupting any progress? You know what I mean, whether you want to:

 - Failure is an opportunity.
 You’re not going to meet all your milestones and not every task will be done the way you wanted.
 You’ll fail along the way.
 Use those failures to stop and learn.
 Why did you fail to do that task?
 What could you have done differently.
 Don’t give up in the face of failure!
 You’re a successful business owner now because you didn’t give up.
 Apply those same skills to each task, milestone and finish line.
 Do you need more resources, more time, more skills …

-- Last but by now means least, celebrate your win.
+- Last but by now means least, celebrate your wins.
 When you cross that finish line take your team to lunch, or give yourself half a day to do what makes you happy.
 Whether that be planning your next goal, getting outside, having a spa or a round of golf … take time for you (AND your team!).

 In business we’re constantly having to change.
 Constantly turning our ideas into reality.
 Constantly striving towards our goals.
 By making our finish lines achievable, sticking it out when the going gets tough and having fun along the way … we keep our passion for our business alive.
-We keep our business at the top of its game, we create our success.
+We keep our business at the top of its game, and we create our success.
 Now, go forth and finish!